Rubio leading US delegation to Saudi Arabia for talks with Russia on Ukraine, according to AP source

-Also expected to take part in the talks in Riyadh is national security adviser Michael Waltz and special envoy Steve Witkoff, according to the official, who was not authorized to discuss the talks and spoke on the condition of anonymity.
+Also expected to take part in the talks in Riyadh about Russia's February 2022 invasion is national security adviser Michael Waltz and special envoy Steve Witkoff, according to the official, who was not authorized to discuss the talks and spoke on the condition of anonymity.

 Zelenskyy has said he wouldn't accept any negotiations about Ukraine that don't include his country.
 European governments have also demanded a role.